YoniA/terminal-quiz/README.md

 This should display a random question in the terminal.

-The `database` parameter, in the last step, is optional, and if invoked without it, the script will query the default `quiz.db` that comes with the project.
+The `database` parameter in the last step is optional, and if invoked without it, the script will query the default `quiz.db` that comes with the project.
-You can suplly any other database, given that it is structured exactly as described bellow.
+You can supply any other database, given that it is structured exactly as described in [DB table description](#db-table-description).

 # DB table description